loda-lang/loda-programs/programs/oeis/list0.md

 * [A045623](http://oeis.org/A045623) ([L08 program](045/A045623.asm)): Number of 1's in all compositions of n+1.
 * [A045654](http://oeis.org/A045654) ([L05 program](045/A045654.asm)): Number of 2n-bead balanced binary strings, rotationally equivalent to complement.
 * [A045670](http://oeis.org/A045670) ([L14 program](045/A045670.asm)): Digital sum (in base 10) of numbers in base 3 of the alternate number system.
+* [A045678](http://oeis.org/A045678) ([L50 program](045/A045678.asm)): Number of 2n-bead balanced binary necklaces which are equivalent to their reversed complement, but not equivalent to their reverse and complement.
 * [A045681](http://oeis.org/A045681) ([L15 program](045/A045681.asm)): Extension of Beatty sequence; complement of A045682.
 * [A045682](http://oeis.org/A045682) ([L14 program](045/A045682.asm)): Extension of Beatty sequence; complement of A045681.
 * [A045721](http://oeis.org/A045721) ([L04 program](045/A045721.asm)): a(n) = binomial(3*n+1,n).